Facilitator Evaluation: Instructions and Online Form

 Facilitator Evaluation Form and Instructions:

-- The DC Evaluation Forms is a Google Document and can be found here.
+- The DC Evaluation Forms will be emailed to you.

 - Once you start the form, you will need to complete it – be sure that you are prepared to complete the evaluation.